csc7/PP1_CI_TGC/README.md

 - ### **Header**

-In order to achive the goals related to easiness and/or simplicity, a fixed navigation area in the header is provided.
+In order to achieve the goals related to easiness and/or simplicity, a fixed navigation area in the header is provided.
 In the same area, the company's logo is place to the left, and a "quick" button to request services on the right, so users are able to contract services in a very fast way.

 This "quick" button, whose name is "Request Service", pops up a modal form (taken from Bootstrap, please see credits section below) where the user is able to contract specific services.